urbit/docs/arvo/clay/read.md

 + /~zod/home/260/bar/txt
 ```

-Notice you've received no `%writ` from clay.
+Notice you've received no `%writ` from Clay.
 This is because `/foo/txt` doesn't exist.
 Now, create `foo.txt` and `|commit %home` again.
 You should see:

 ```hoon
 > |commit %home